What Quick Team Building Activities Work During Work Meetings?

 The 5-Minute Window

-Every recurring meeting has 3–5 minutes of dead time at the beginning while people trickle in, settle down, and make small talk.
-The 5-Minute Window framework replaces this dead time with a micro-activity that builds connection without stealing from the agenda.
-Unlike standalone quick activities, the 5-Minute Window is designed as a recurring ritual — the same time slot in the same meeting every week, building into a team habit.
-After testing this across 63 teams over 8 months (2024), we found that meetings with a consistent ritual-based opening see higher engagement for the entire meeting — not just the opening.
-The ritual primes people for participation.
+Every recurring meeting has 3–5 minutes of dead time at the start while people trickle in and make small talk.
+The 5-Minute Window replaces that dead time with a micro-activity that builds connection without stealing from the agenda.
+The key is consistency — the same slot, the same meeting, every week.
+After testing across 63 teams over 8 months (2024), meetings with a ritual-based opening see higher engagement for the entire meeting, not just the first few minutes.
+The opener primes people for participation.

 Hard Time Limit